begginer-art/Cafe-Sales-Data-Cleaning-Exploratory-Data-Analysis/README.md

 * Because the high-AOV items earn their revenue through price rather than volume, discount-driven promotions risk undercutting the very thing that makes them valuable.
 A non-discount lever (e.g. visibility/awareness) may be a better fit — though this dataset (transaction records only, no marketing or channel data) can't confirm which promotional approach would actually work.

-**2. Which product category should the business prioritize?**

-Food is the highest value category per transaction, while Drinks is the highest frequency category. we have two different categories that are valuable for two different reasons: Food and Drinks.

-* Food category is our main leader for revenue since it leads the revenue by (341.8M, 38.8%) due to its high average transaction order value (113606.51)

-* the drinks category on the other hand is the most frequent bought category and it leads all the categories in transaction count and quantity(3558 transactions, 8937 units, 36.95% of quantity)

-* by AOV the food leads by a wide margin (113606.51 for food VS 83139.41 for dessert VS 79292.02 for drinks)

-* it's worth noting that while the dessert category comes last in revenue it still has a huge impact on our total revenue (close to 29%), so we shouldn't disregard it completely as those supplementary sales are really vital to our business